Franz-Josef Rudigier: Beatification process

-The beatification process commenced in the Linz diocese in an informative process that Bishop Franz Maria Doppelbauer inaugurated on 28 February 1895 and concluded on 15 December 1900.
+The beatification process for Rudigier commenced in the Linz diocese in an informative process that Bishop Franz Maria Doppelbauer inaugurated on 28 February 1895 and concluded on 15 December 1900.
 Twin rogatory processes were held both in the Diocese of Rome and the Diocese of Brescia from 13 May 1897 until 2 June 1898.
 All of Rudigier's spiritual writings received the approval of theologians as being in line with Christian doctrine on 1 May 1902.
-The formal introduction to the cause came under Pope Pius X on 6 December 1905 and the late bishop became titled as a Servant of God.
+The formal introduction to the cause came under Pope Pius X on 6 December 1905, and Rudigier became titled as a Servant of God.

 An apostolic process was held in Linz that Doppelbauer opened on 8 November 1906 while the same bishop later closed it on 3 July 1903.
 The Congregation for Rites validated this process in Rome on 8 July 1914.
 A second apostolic process opened in Linz on 15 December 1926 under Bishop Johannes Maria Gföllner and closed later in 1931; this also received C.O.R. validation on 14 January 1853 and an antepreparatory committee later approved the cause and its continuation on 24 November 1964.
 The Congregation for the Causes of Saints later validated all previous processes on 7 June 2002 and received the official Positio dossier from the postulation in 2002.

 Theologians voiced their assent to the cause on 30 May 2008 and the cardinal and bishop members of the C.C.S. also voiced their approval for the cause on 20 January 2009.
 The confirmation of Rudigier's model Christian life of heroic virtue allowed for Pope Benedict XVI to name Rudigier as Venerable on 3 April 2009.

-The miracle required for his beatification was investigated and then received validation from the C.C.S. on 7 June 2002.
+The miracle required for Rudigier's beatification was investigated and then received validation from the C.C.S. on 7 June 2002.
 The medical board approved this miracle a decade later on 16 December 2010.

 The current postulator for this cause is Dr. Andrea Ambrosi.